-Before getting the Contax, John travelled light for a few years, using Fuji's remarkable GA645W on many of his travels.
+Before getting the Contax, I travelled light for a few years, using Fuji's remarkable GA645W on many of my travels.
 It was light and relatively inconspicuous - great when baggage weight is an issue - and fitted with a superb wideangle lens.
-It is seen here around John's neck at Bellapais Abbey in Northern Cyprus while recreating John Thomson's Victorian journey to Cyprus for the Great Photographic Journeys project.
+It is seen here around my neck at Bellapais Abbey in Northern Cyprus in 2004 while recreating John Thomson's Victorian journey to Cyprus for the Great Photographic Journeys project. (photo: Kath Hannavy)

-The nice people at Hasselblad allowed John to spend some considerable time getting to know, and working with, their H1 kit - state of the art at the time.
-This picture was taken in the grounds of the Taj Mahal in Agra in 2003.
+Back in 2003, the nice people at Hasselblad allowed me to spend some considerable time getting to know, and working with, their H1 kit - state of the art at the time.
+This picture was taken in the grounds of the Taj Mahal in Agra.
 A lot of the pictures for the Great Photographic Journeys project were taken with this superb instrument.
-In the 1970s and 80s he had worked with a range of Hasselblad cameras - the 500C/M, the 2000FC, and the amazing SWC, but even so, the capability of the H1 was quite a revelation.
+In the 1970s and 80s I had owned and worked with a range of Hasselblad cameras - the 500C/M, the 2000FC, and the amazing Superwide C, but even so, the capability of the H1 was quite a revelation.

-In the 1980s, John was asked to review the new Fujifilm GX680 for one of the country's leading photo magazines - and got hold of the first one in the country.
-He bought it after only a few weeks of putting it through its paces.
-It was big and bulky, but had all the camera movements usually associated with his large format Arca sheet film camera I had been using for years beforehand.
-For more than a decade, the 680 with its massive rollfilm frame size met his every need.
+In the 1980s, I was asked to review the new Fujifilm GX680 for one of the country's leading photo magazines - and got hold of the first one in the country.
+I bought it after only a few weeks of putting it through its paces.
+It was big and bulky, but had all the camera movements usually associated with the large format Arca sheet film camera I had been using for years beforehand.
+For more than a decade, the 680 with its massive rollfilm frame size travelled the world and met my every need.

 The photographer as a young man - photography can be a cruel reminder of the passage of time.
-John's first quality medium format camera was a Minolta Autocord – given as a Christmas present by Mum and Dad in 1963 – with its wonderful sliding focus bar along the bottom - great when using the camera one-handed while holding a big flash gun with the other – as he did when photographing the leading pop groups of the 1960s, including the Beatles and the Rolling Stones.
-He replaced that with the Zenza Bronica S2a in 1968, and along with a Nikon F, it stayed with him until he got his first Hasselblad in 1975.
+My first quality medium format camera was a Minolta Autocord – given as a Christmas present by Mum and Dad in 1963 – with its wonderful sliding focus bar along the bottom which was great when using the camera one-handed while holding a big flash gun with the other as I did when photographing the leading pop groups of the 1960s, including the Beatles and the Rolling Stones.
+I replaced that with the Zenza Bronica S2a in 1968 which, along with a Nikon F, stayed with me until I got my first Hasselblad in 1975.

-John has often been asked what his very first camera was – well here it is, an Agfa Isola 1, bought in 1958.
-It was really only a glorified box camera, but was designed to look like a 'real' camera, and that, for a 12-year old, was a good enough reason to buy it.
-It cost £4.16s – in those days an amount which involved saving several weeks of pocket money.
+I used to be regularly asked by students what my very first camera was – well here it is, an Agfa Isola 1, bought in 1958.
+It was really only a glorified 120 film box camera, but was designed to look like a 'real' camera, and that, for a 12-year old, was a good enough reason to buy it.
+New, it cost £4.16s – in those days that involved saving several weeks of pocket money.
 I replaced it with an Agfa Silette in 1961.